ITensor/website/docs/cppv2/classes/tevol.md

              Args args = Args::global()) -> Real
    ```

    Time evolve an MPS or IQMPS by applying a set of Trotter "gates".
-A gate is
+A gate is conceptually
    a two-site operator which <i style="color:red;">must act on two consecutive sites</i>
    where consecutive means following the ordering of the MPS.

    To apply a gate which acts on non-consecutive sites, you should insert appropriate
    "swap" gates into the gate list.
 For assistance in creating time-evolution and
    swap gates, see the [[BondGate|classes/bondgate]] helper class.
-You can also
-   make gates yourself using ITensor or IQTensors.

-   The gate list argument can be any type of container of gates, and the gates can
+   The gate list argument can be any type of container of gates,
-   be any object which is convertible to an ITensor or IQTensor (including just a
-   plain ITensor or IQTensor).
+   such as a <a href="https://en.cppreference.com/w/cpp/container/vector" target="_blank">std::vector</a>.

    The argument `tstep` tells the gateTEvol function how large a time step one application
    of all the gates in `gatelist` corresponds to.
 (It is up to you to ensure that this